Colorbleed/rez-packages/README.md

 - https://github.com/UTS-AnimalLogicAcademy/open-source-rez-packages
 - https://github.com/predat/rez-packages
-- [Rez Issue #673: Recipe Repositories](https://github.com/nerdvegas/rez/issues/673) (not a package repository, but shows some thoughts about the future for package repositories)
+- [Rez Issue #673: Recipe Repositories](https://github.com/nerdvegas/rez/issues/673) (not a package repository, but shows some thoughts about the future for Rez package repositories)